GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-juniper-srx/index.md

 ### Configuring the dynamic routing protocol

-BGP is used within the tunnel to exchange prefixes between the GCP cloud router and the Juniper SRX appliance.
-The GCP cloud router will announce the prefix corresponding to your GCP VPC.
+BGP is used within the tunnel to exchange prefixes between the GCP Cloud Router and the Juniper SRX appliance.
+The GCP Cloud Router will announce the prefix corresponding to your GCP VPC.

 BGP timers are adjusted to provide more rapid detection of outages.

-- Configure BGP peering between SRX and cloud router
+1. Configure BGP peering between SRX and Cloud Router

         [edit]
         root@vsrx#
         set protocols bgp group ebgp-peers type external set protocols bgp group ebgp-peers multihop
         set protocols bgp group ebgp-peers local-as 65501 set protocols bgp group ebgp-peers neighbor 169.254.1.1 peer-as 65500

-- Configure routing policies to inject routes into BGP and advertise it to the cloud router.
-In this case we are only advertising `192.168.0.0/24` and `192.168.1.0/24`
+1. Configure routing policies to inject routes into BGP and advertise it to the Cloud Router.
+In this case, only `192.168.0.0/24` and `192.168.1.0/24` are advertised:

         [edit]
         root@vsrx#
         set policy-options policy-statement gcp-bgp-policy term 1 from protocol direct set policy-options policy-statement gcp-bgp-policy term 1 from route-filter 192.168.1.0/24 exact set policy-options policy-statement gcp-bgp-policy term 1 then accept set policy-options policy-statement gcp-bgp-policy term 2 from protocol direct set policy-options policy-statement gcp-bgp-policy term 2 from route-filter 192.168.0.0/24 exact set policy-options policy-statement gcp-bgp-policy term 2 then accept set protocols bgp group ebgp-peers export gcp-bgp-policy

-### Configuring static routing (Optional if using Cloud Router)
+### Configuring static routing (optional if using Cloud Router)

 Follow the procedure in this section to configure static routing of traffic to the GCP network through the VPN tunnel interface `st0.0`.